East Timor's Ramos-Horta takes commanding lead in presidential vote | Politics

 East Timor's Ramos-Horta takes commanding lead in presidential vote

-Independence leader and Nobel laureate Jose Ramos-Horta has taken a decisive lead in the second and final round of East Timor's presidential election, early results of the vote showed on Wednesday.
-Timorese voters headed to the polls in the half-island nation of 1.3 million on Tuesday, choosing between Ramos-Horta and ex-guerrilla fighter President Francisco "Lu Olo" Guterres.
+An Australian academic calculated https://asialink.unimelb.edu.au/insights/old-rivalries-and-party-splits-the-presidential-runoff-in-timor-leste that he needed just 30,000 additional votes to secure victory in Tuesday's second round.
+Speaking after voting near his home in the capital of Dili, Ramos-Horta said he was "very confident" he would win but would await the final results.

-Independence leader and Nobel laureate Jose Ramos-Horta has taken a decisive lead in the second and final round of East Timor's presidential election, early results of the vote showed on Wednesday.
+East Timor independence leader and Nobel laureate Jose Ramos-Horta appeared on the course on Wednesday for a decisive presidential election victory, with three-quarters of the votes counted.
+Timorese went to the polls in the half-island nation of 1.3 million people on Tuesday, choosing between Ramos-Horta and ex-guerrilla fighter President Francisco "Lu Olo" Guterres.

-Timorese voters headed to the polls in the half-island nation of 1.3 million on Tuesday, choosing between Ramos-Horta and ex-guerrilla fighter President Francisco "Lu Olo" Guterres.
-With almost half of votes counted, Ramos-Horta had a commanding lead of 59% while Lu Olo had 41%, according to data from the country's election administration body (STAE).
+With 75% of the votes counted, Ramos-Horta had a strong lead with 62.09% of the votes, while Lu Olo had 37.91%, according to data from the election administration agency.
+Ramos-Horta, 72, is one of East Timor's best-known political figures and previously served as foreign minister, prime minister, and then the country's second president, from 2007 to 2012.

 The next president will be sworn in on May 20, the 20th anniversary of East Timor's restoration of independence.